History & Achievements

 Some of our achievements:

-2014: Awarded False Creek Harbour Authority the first 5-anchor top environmental rating for a Clean Marine BC certified marina.
+2014: Awarded False Creek Harbour Authority the first 5-anchor top environmental rating for a Clean Marine BC certified marina; applied for and won intervenor status in National Energy Board hearings on Kinder Morgan pipeline expansion proposal.

-2013: Won a moratorium by the Province on new or expanded salmon farm tenures in the Discovery Islands of northern Georgia Strait; helped make tanker traffic in Salish Sea one of the top 3 issues in provincial election campaign; revealed swiftness of oil dispersion from spill in Salish Sea with innovative drift card study with our partners at Raincost Conservation Foundation.
+2013: Won a moratorium by the Province on new or expanded salmon farm tenures in the Discovery Islands of northern Georgia Strait; helped make tanker traffic in Salish Sea a key issue in provincial election campaign; revealed swiftness of oil dispersion from spill in Salish Sea with innovative drift card study with our partners at Raincost Conservation Foundation.

 2012: Helped win a Federal Court of Appeal ruling against DFO, denying nearly every aspect of their appeal of parts of the court's 2010 ruling - which confirms they are legally bound to protect killer whale habitat; helped to convince the Cohen Commission Inquiry into the Decline of the Fraser River Sockeye of the danger of open net pen salmon farms to wild sockeye and to recommend action on part of Federal government including restriction of farm expansion in the northern Georgia Strait, leading to removal of farms, as well as removal of DFO current mandate to support aquaculture industry.